 The Kittatinny Mountains are an extension of the Ridge and Valley Province of the Appalachian Mountains that stretch from near the Hudson River in New York to South Central Pennsylvania.
 To the West of the Ridge is what is known as the Allegheny Plateau, and looking East from the ridge is the "Great Valley".
 The name Kittatinny in the Lenni Lenape language means "endless mountains" or "Great Mountain".
 This ridge is the farthest north and also forms the eastern edge of the Ridge and Valley Province.

 The name Kittatinny most commonly refers to the part in New Jersey, from the Delaware Water Gap to just north of High Point.
-In Pennsylvania the ridge is mainly known as Blue Mountain.
+In Pennsylvania, the ridge is mainly known as Blue Mountain.
 In New York, the Ridge is known as the Shawangunk Ridge.
 The Appalachian Trail runs almost the entire length of the Kittatinny Ridge.
-There are many oppritinuities for loop hikes all along the ridge using the A.T..
-All of the land on Kittatinny Ridge and a good amount of the surrounding land in owned by various state and federal agencies.
+There are many opportunities for loop hikes all along the ridge using the A.T.
+All of the land on Kittatinny Ridge and a good amount of the surrounding land is owned by various state and federal agencies.

 Four of Pennsylvania's major rivers cut through the ridge.

 The Delaware River, which forms Pennsylvania's eastern border with New Jersey, passes through the ridge just southeast of Stroudsburg.

 The Lehigh River, which feeds the Delaware at Easton, passes through the ridge near Palmerton.

 The Schuylkill River, which feeds the Delaware at Philadelphia, passes through the ridge just north of Hamburg.

 The Susquehanna River, which feeds the Chesapeake Bay, passes through the ridge just north of Harrisburg, Pennsylvania's capital.